a-scie/jump/examples/README.md

 + `LIFT`: The relative path of the default lift manifest for the current platform.
 + `EXE_EXT`: The extension to append to binaries.
 This is blank ("") except for Windows where it's ".exe".
++ `NEWLINE`: The newline characters for the current OS.
+This is "\n" except for Windows where it's "\r\n"

 # Use

 Simply run `examples/run.sh [example name]*`.
 You can also pass `--no-gc` if you want artifacts